gabrielrezzonico/dogsandcats/capstone_report.md

 In order to calculate the logaritmic loss, the classifier implemented has assign a probabilty to each predicted class, in contrast to just yielding the predicted class.

+This metric was chosen because it penalizes incorrect predictions and because it is the one used in the compotition from which the dataset was obteined.

 ## II.
 Analysis